-3 credits 3 periods FOR245
+3 periods FOR245 3 credits

 Forensic Pathology: Advanced Death Investigation (AJS245)

 An advanced examination of the role of the medical examiner in crime scene investigations, mass disasters, motor vehicle accidents, and other unnatural deaths.
 Covers basic forensic biomechanics, advanced forensic anthropology and the role of the medical examiner as an expert court witness.
 Prerequisites: AJS/FOR223.